srishti-bhat/Prediction-of-Subreddit-based-on-reddit-Posts/README.md

 # Subreddit Classification

-Classifying reddit posts to its respective subreddit using different machine learning models.
-Comparing the performance of these models and finding the best.
+The notebook classifies reddit posts to its respective subreddit using different machine learning models and Compares the performance of these models.
+And finds the best model.
+Further different models are analysed.
+A hypothesis is made, as to why certain models performed better than others
-Analysing why there were few pitfalls in some performances and why not in others.